Census Dots

 Native American/Other

-Of the 475 places in South Carolina, Port Royal is the 42nd most populous.
+Port Royal is ranked the 41st most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Port Royal was ranked the 42nd most populous place in the 2020 Census.

 Port Royal's White Population